material-components/material-components-web-react/packages/linear-progress/README.md

 Prop Name | Type | Description
 --- | --- | ---
-buffer | Number | Decimal value between 0 and 1, sets the buffer bar width bufferingDots | Boolean | Default `false`.
+buffer | Number | Decimal value between 0 and 1, sets the buffer bar width bufferingDots | Boolean | Default `true`.
 Whether to show the buffer dots in the un-progressed section className | String | Optional.
 Additional class names to add to the root component closed | Boolean | Default `false`.
 When changed to `true`, closes the component indeterminate | Boolean | Default `false`.
 When set to `true`, renders the indeterminate variant